ezzy1231/habesha_tts/docs/ministry-submission/CONCEPT_PAPER.md

 │                    SUPPORT REQUESTED                             │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                  │
-│  1️⃣  OFFICIAL RECOGNITION                                       │
+│  1️⃣  REGULATORY GUIDANCE (MOST CRITICAL)                        │
 │  ─────────────────────────────────────────────────────────────  │
+│  • Help define a licensing category for "Creator Economy        │ │    Platforms" or "Digital Content Monetization Services"        │ │  • Guidance on which existing license best fits our model       │ │  • Facilitation with relevant regulatory bodies:                │ │    - National Bank of Ethiopia (payment aspects)                │ │    - Ethiopian Communications Authority (if applicable)         │
+│    - Ministry of Trade (business licensing)                     │
+│  • Letter of support for operating while licensing is clarified │ │                                                                  │
+│  2️⃣  OFFICIAL RECOGNITION                                       │
+│  ─────────────────────────────────────────────────────────────  │
 │  • Recognition as an innovative Ethiopian technology startup    │ │  • Endorsement for operating in the digital economy space       │ │  • Inclusion in ministry's innovation showcase                  │
 │                                                                  │
-│  2️⃣  LICENSING SUPPORT                                          │
+│  3️⃣  PAYMENT INTEGRATION SUPPORT                                │
 │  ─────────────────────────────────────────────────────────────  │
-│  • Guidance on required licenses for fintech/payment services   │
+│  • Facilitation for official Telebirr API access               │
-│  • Facilitation with National Bank of Ethiopia for payment      │ │    gateway integration                                          │
+│  • Support for Chapa payment gateway integration               │
-│  • Support for Telebirr API access                              │
+│  • Support for CBE Birr integration                            │
+│  • Guidance on compliance requirements                          │
 │                                                                  │
-│  3️⃣  ECOSYSTEM ACCESS                                           │
+│  4️⃣  ECOSYSTEM ACCESS                                           │
 │  ─────────────────────────────────────────────────────────────  │
 │  • Connection to incubators and accelerators                    │
 │  • Access to mentorship networks                                │
 │  • Inclusion in government digitalization initiatives           │
-│                                                                  │
-│  4️⃣  PROMOTIONAL SUPPORT                                        │
-│  ─────────────────────────────────────────────────────────────  │
-│  • Feature in ministry communications                           │
-│  • Support for media coverage of Ethiopian innovation           │ │  • Platform for presenting at national tech events              │ │                                                                  │
+│  • Platform for presenting at national tech events              │ │                                                                  │
 └─────────────────────────────────────────────────────────────────┘